5 Mindsets to Overcome Self-Doubt as First-Gens

 You’re not a machine; you weren’t designed to operate at the same level every day.
 Like nature and athletes, we need strategic rest.
 Pausing and slowing down isn’t a lack of progress—it’s what makes progress possible.

-First-gens often struggle with rest because we’ve been taught to equate productivity with worth.
-But burnout doesn’t equal success.
+First-gens often struggle with rest, having been taught to equate productivity with worth.
+But most of us will also agree that burnout doesn’t equal success.

 One of my entrepreneur clients used to force herself to have an early morning routine because she thought that’s what successful people did.
-But in our coaching, she experimented with different rest and work schedules, helping her to discover her natural rhythm.
-With this awareness, it became easier for her to truly rest, which helped her feel energized and open to conversations that led to new clients.
+Through our coaching, she experimented with different rest and work schedules, helping her to discover her natural rhythm.
+With this new awareness, she found it easier to truly rest and recharge, which opened her up to new, creative ideas that led to clients.

 Many of us struggle to recognize when we’re most energized because we’re so used to believing that grinding is the only way to succeed.
 Start to pay attention to when you feel most alive.
 Are you a morning thinker or a night strategist?
 Does deep work recharge you, or do you need collaboration to stay motivated?

-Many of us were raised to believe in the “American Dream” of linear success: if you study hard and work hard, you'll succeed.
-Even when systemic barriers are addressed, progress looks more like an upward spiral—full of repeated themes and unexpected lessons.
+Many of us were raised to believe in the “American Dream” of meritocracy: if you work hard, you'll succeed.
+But in reality, most of us find that progress looks more like an upward spiral, with repeating themes and unexpected lessons along the way.

-In fact, when you try to control all the variables, you miss out on surprising opportunities.
-When you stay open to change, you build up the self-trust that you're the capable person you've always been.
+In fact, when you try to control everything, you miss out on surprising opportunities.
+Staying open to change helps you build self-trust and confidence in your ability to handle whatever comes your way.

-Not long ago, a client of mine was moving his family across the state, and he was afraid he wouldn't be able to keep up with the rising costs.
-While the move came sooner than he expected, it allowed him to rent his previous home.
-This became a practice ground for negotiation skills that he later applied to his own business, helping him confidently raise his fees and save up more for his family.
+For example, one of my clients was relocating his family across the state and was worried about the rising costs.
+While the move happened sooner than he felt ready for, it allowed him to rent his previous home.
+This became a practice ground for negotiation skills that he later applied to his own business, helping him confidently raise his fees and build up his savings for his family.

 Sometimes setbacks are doorways to new opportunities.
 If you’re struggling with self-doubt, ask yourself: Am I judging myself too early in the process?

-Adult children of immigrants are experts at downplaying their wins.
-We’re taught that humility is a virtue and that drawing attention to our accomplishments is self-indulgent.
-But the reality is, if we don’t recognize our own progress, we’ll always feel behind.
+As adult children of immigrants, we’re often experts at downplaying our accomplishments.
+We’ve been taught that humility is a virtue, and celebrating ourselves is self-indulgent.
+But the truth is, if we don’t recognize our own progress, it’s hard to ask others to do the same.

-One client in a senior leadership position told me, “I feel like I should be further along.”
-But when we looked closer, they noticed that they had grown their network, built a reputation around their strengths, and took multiple bold steps outside their comfort zone.
-The issue?
-They wasn’t counting any of it, and it almost made her miss out on a promotion.
+One client in a senior leadership position expressed to me, “I feel like I should be further along in my career.”
+However, when we took a closer look at their journey, they realized that during our coaching, they had expanded their network, established a strong reputation based on their personal strengths, and taken bold steps outside of their comfort zone.
+The problem?
+They weren’t counting any of it, and it nearly caused them to miss out on a promotion.

 If you struggle with this, start paying attention to where you’re holding yourself back from taking credit.
-Try keeping a simple “wins” list, and practice being the first to tell yourself “great job!”
-It’s not about bragging—it’s about acknowledging your growth and noticing the ground you’ve gained along the way.
+Keep a simple “wins” list, and try to be the first to tell yourself “great job!”
+It’s not about bragging—it’s about acknowledging your growth and honoring the ground you’ve gained so you can keep moving forward.

 QUICK SUMMARY: